xunchen85/TE-MPRA-and-phylogenetic-analysis/README.md

 # TE-MPRA-and-phylogenetic-analysis

 ## Introduction
 Scripts included here are used for the study of "Cryptic endogenous retrovirus subfamilies in the primate lineage".
-We could not upload the input files due to the file size limitation.
-However, the inputs are available upon request (chen.xun.3r@kyoto-u.ac.jp) and the final version will be submitted to Zenodo database at DOI:10.5281/zenodo.10016500.

 ## Input data
-All input files will be kept under the "inputs/" folder (Zenodo database at DOI: 10.5281/zenodo.10016500).
+All input files are under the "input/", "input_trees" and "input_trees_consensus" folders (Zenodo database at DOI: 10.5281/zenodo.10016500).
+We could not upload all the input files under "input/" due to the file size limitation.
+However, all inputs are available upon request (chen.xun.3r@kyoto-u.ac.jp) and will be submitted to Zenodo database at DOI:10.5281/zenodo.10016500.

 ## Shell scripts
 ### MPRA analysis